AztecProtocol/aztec-connect-bridges/README.md

 If the DeFi interaction is ASYNC i.e it does not settle in the same block, the call to convert should return (0,0 true).
 The contract should record the interaction nonce for any Async position or if virtual assets are returned.

 At a later date, this interaction can be finalised by proding the rollup contract to call finalise on the bridge.

-#### canFinalise()

-This function checks to see if an async interaction is ready to settle.
-It should return true if it is.

 #### function finalise()